stanfordjournalism/search-script-scrape/README.md

 ## Search-Script-Scrape

+This exercise set is part of the [Stanford Computational Journalism Lab](http://cjlab.stanford.edu).

 #### 101 webscraping and research tasks for the data journalist

 This repository contains [101 Web data-collection tasks](#the-tasks) in Python 3 that I assigned to my [Computational Journalism class in Spring 2015](http://www.compjour.org) to give them regular exercise in programming and conducting research, and to expose them to the variety of data published online.